codersalman/custom-directory-index-localhost/README.md

 # Custom-directory-index-localhost

-Clone this repo and unzip it in your Host Directory Edit localhost.config as per your requirement
+Clone this repo and unzip it in your Host Directory Edit the localhost.config as per your requirement

 Features